katelynschoedl/katelynschoedl.github.io/resume.md

 My background includes avionics sensor design at Amazon, signal integrity engineering at Microsoft, and academic research coordination for geophysics and environmental sensing groups at the University of Washington.
 I am interested in experimental design workflows, precision measurement systems, and field operations for high-quality scientific data collection.
-I am seeking roles in applied research and instrumentation alongside future graduate study at the intersection of hardware engineering, experimental physics, and geophysical sciences.
+<p class="highlight-text">I am seeking roles in applied research and instrumentation alongside future graduate study at the intersection of hardware
+engineering, experimental physics, and geophysical sciences.</p>
   </div>

   <div class="resume-section" markdown="1">